 “I chose the University of Plymouth because it provides the best student experience.
 The location is absolutely amazing with a mesmerising sea front.”

-“At first, in terms of culture, independence, adaptation, acceptance, responsibility and time management, it is challenging moving from Pakistan to study in a different country.
+“At first, in terms of culture, independence, adaptation, acceptance, responsibility and time management, it was challenging moving from Pakistan to study in a different country.
 But I have a vibrant personality and found it easy to connect with people.

 The culture shock is overwhelmingly positive.
 However, adjusting to it can take time.
 Everyone in Plymouth is friendly and ready to answer your questions.